Koen1999/suricata-check/README.md

 `suricata-check.log` contains log messages describing the executing flow of `suricata-check` and can be useful during development, as well as to detect potential issues with parsing rules or rule files.

-`suricata-check.fast` contains a condensed overview of all issues found by `suricata-check` and is useful during rule engineering as feedback points to further improve rules under development.
+`suricata-check-fast.log` contains a condensed overview of all issues found by `suricata-check` in individual rules and is useful during rule engineering as feedback points to further improve rules under development.

+`suricata-check-stats.log` contains a very condensed overview of all issues found by `suricata-check` across all rules and is useful when reviewing the quality of an entire ruleset.

-`suricata-check.jsonl` is a jsonlines log file containing all the issues presented in `suricata-check.fast` together with parsed versions of _all_ rules and is useful for programatically further processing output of `suricata-check`.
+`suricata-check.jsonl` is a jsonlines log file containing all the issues presented in `suricata-check-fast.log` together with parsed versions of _all_ rules and is useful for programatically further processing output of `suricata-check`.
+An example use-case could be to selectively disable rules affected by certain issues to prevent low-quality rules inducing additional workload in Security Operations Centers.

 ## Issue codes